libp2p/docs/content/concepts/discovery-routing/overview.md

 Peer routing, on the other hand, refers to finding a specific peer's location in the network.
 This is typically done by maintaining a routing table or a similar data structure that keeps track of the network topology.

-Algorithms such as kbucket and "routing by gossip" can be used to find the closest peers to a given peer ID.
+Different algorithms can be used to find the "closest" neighboring peers to a given peer ID.
 A peer may use a routing algorithm to find the location of a specific peer and then use that information to discover new peers in the vicinity.
 Additionally, a peer may use both peer routing and peer discovery mechanisms in parallel to find new peers and